 "It seemed real student-focused rather than focused on making a profit," Larry said.
 “It was really flexible in terms of my scheduling.
 I could still care for my family, continue to do volunteer work, and still manage to get studies done—sometimes very late at night, sometimes very early in the morning."

-Specifically, he discovered WGU’s online health informatics bachelor’s degree program—a program that, he was delighted to learn, bridged his love of healthcare and IT.
+Specifically, he discovered WGU’s online health information management bachelor’s degree program—a program that, he was delighted to learn, bridged his love of healthcare and IT.

 He had always been interested in healthcare and had looked into becoming a nurse at one time.
 But as he got older, he realized that the demands of nursing, including those infamous 12-hour shifts, may not be best-suited to him.
 He had some IT certifications, but other technology fields didn’t quite do it for him either.